-Students identified below 9th grade level on District English/Language Arts assessments are required to enroll in Basic or Intermediate Read 180 classes.
+Students identified below 9th grade level in English/Language Arts assessments are required to enroll in English Foundations.
 These courses correspond to the tiers of the Response to Intervention model, and students will remain in the course until District exit requirements have been met.
 Upon successful completion of this course, a student will earn an elective credit.